NourTheArab/webdev-migrate/docs/PHILOSOPHY.md

 ## The Core Problem

 Earlham's WordPress infrastructure had **knowledge trapped in people's heads**:
-- Charles (Class of 2026) knew how to migrate multisite
+- Person X knew how to migrate multisite
-- Porter knows the server network topology
+- Person Y knows the server network topology
 - Previous students attampted to create documentation and code

 When people left, **knowledge left with them**.